learnlearnin/learnlearnin.github.io/content/web.md

 Communication on the web is always between two computers.
 The computer on the user's side is called the client.

+* [How Did I Get Here?](https://how-did-i-get-here.net/) - an interactive demo of IP, TCP, etc

 ## Web Development ##
 If you are itching to start working, read more about [web development](../web-development/)